mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 Instead, what I aim for with TinyPilot is to run at around 50% capacity.
 That is, a balance of 50% reactive work and 50% proactive work.

-The clearest example of a 50/50 split is the the technical support team: they spend around half of their time responding to support requests and half of their time finding ways to improve the product and documentation so that customers require less support.
+The clearest example of a 50/50 split is the the technical support team: they spend around half of their time responding to support requests and half of their time finding ways to save users from needing support.
+That includes things like fixing bugs in the product, writing documentation, and improving our diagnostic tools.

-If one person is sick or takes vacation for a week, the other person can pause their proactive work and still do all the time-sensitive tasks their counterpart was doing without it being a strain.
+Every TinyPilot team is two people, so if one person is unavailable, the other person can suspend their proactive work and handle time-sensitive tasks without feeling overwhelmed.

 For some roles, the balance isn't quite 50/50, but it's a good rule of thumb.